erdogant/distfit/README.md

 <hr>

 ### Contributors
-Setting up and maintaining distfit has been possible thanks to users and contributors.
-Thanks:
+Setting up and maintaining bnlearn has been possible thanks to users and contributors.
+Thanks to:

 <p align="left">
   <a href="https://github.com/erdogant/distfit/graphs/contributors">